diegoversiani/diegoversiani.github.io/_posts/portfolio/2016-04-12--tools-placeit.md

 external_link: http://placeit.net
 ---

-An online tool I use to create the mockups for my websites as it will be seen in devices like smartphones, tablets and desktop computers.
+An online tool I use to create the mockups for my work where I can see how it would look like in different devices like smartphones, tablets and computers.

-There are thousands of options of pictures and videos and interactive demo mockups.
+There are thousands of options: pictures, videos and interactive demo mockups.